RaghuJPS/Download-Tweets-Analyse_sentiments/README.md

 TWEEPY-TextBlob-MATPLOT LIB

 Give geniune keywords like ICC
-Works great on numbers
+Works great on numbers but not general numbers --In many cases it gives neutral classification if there is nothing special happening
-Can download 1000s of tweets in 2 sec
+It can download and analyse 1000 of tweets in few seconds

 ***** I have masked the authorisation keys and secret tokens************* register and get your credentials from: apps.twitter.com